anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     echo "PUBLIC_KEY" >> ~/.ssh/authorized_keys
     ```

-3. The Attacker can now login to the Instance.
+3. The Attacker can now login to the Instance without needing to authenticate to GCP or have access to a valid User / Service Account..

     ```powershell
     ssh -i ~/.ssh/id_rsa [USERNAME]@[EXTERNAL_IP]